-These difficult and unprecedented times require us to act out of generosity and kindness, to stay grounded in our values, and to share everything we know about how to navigate the politics of this moment.
-It is in this spirit that ChangeLab is offering a set of training and organizational services.
-We can help organizations ready themselves for a disaster-prone near future with multiple competing challenges including anti-democratic populist movements and authoritarianism.
-In order to prepare for and inoculate ourselves against those tendencies we need to think politically about race, class, gender, and power.
-Our aim is to prepare organizations and leaders to build a more democratic society based on cultural norms rooted in interdependence and relationships across difference.
-We have significant experience convening and training people online, a necessity at this time when we are battling the COVID-19 pandemic.
+These difficult times require us to act out of generosity and kindness, to stay grounded in our values, and to share everything we know about how to navigate political change and uncertainty.
+It is in this spirit that ChangeLab offers strategic training and services.
+We can help organizations ready themselves for an uncertain future shaped by multiple challenges including a rapidly changing economy, anti-democratic movements, and growing authoritarianism.
+Our trainings can help groups think politically about race, class, gender, and power to build a more democratic society based on care, interdependence, and relationships across difference.
+We have significant experience training people online, a frequent necessity amid the uncertainties of COVID and the realities of remote work.

-Over the last 10 years, ChangeLab has created original curricula and tools, working closely with a range of organizations.
-We specialize in topics including white nationalism and other authoritarian and ethnic nationalist movements, racial capitalism, and political strategy including how to build multiracial alliances to compete with the political right.
-We have done internal political education for organizations as well as more public trainings and workshops at conferences, universities, and community spaces.
-Our approach is to listen deeply to those seeking our services in order to understand their goals, to tailor our materials and teaching style to meet their needs, to create well-researched content, and to bring grounded politics, humor, dynamism, and a spirit of inquiry to all of our work.
+Over the last 12 years, ChangeLab has created various curricula and tools, working closely with a range of organizations.
+We specialize in topics including multiracial movement building, white nationalism and other authoritarian movements, racial capitalism, and political strategy.
+We provide internal political education as well as larger-scale public trainings and workshops at conferences, universities, and community spaces.
+Our approach is to listen deeply to those seeking our services to understand their goals, and to tailor our materials and teaching style to meet their needs.
+We create well-researched content and bring grounded politics, humor, dynamism, and a spirit of inquiry to all of our work.
 Check out what people are saying about our training and capacity-building skills below!

 For information on how to access our services, please contact firstname.lastname@example.org.